Stephenjoel2k/MusicHabits-API/README.md

 ## Feature Ideas

 1. How mainstream are you?
 Analyses user's past 50 songs and favorite artists/tracks based on different terms - to provide them information on their genre/mainstreamness.
 This will get an hollistic view of how popular the artists they listen to are!
 And look at the trend of their top artists every term.
+2. Scan QR Code/or through invite link, match the mutual artists/tracks in different timespans and also provide an analysis on similarities.
+Potentially create a playlist based on 2 tastes.

 ## POTENTIAL HAZARDS